-MindSphere needs a data source configuration for interpreting the data it receives from an agent.
+A data source configuration is needed for interpreting the data it receives from an agent.
 This configuration contains data sources and data points.
 Data sources are logical groups, e.g. a sensor or a machine, which contain one or more measurable data points, e.g. temperature or pressure.

 Data Point Mapping¶

-MindSphere needs a data point mapping for storing the data it receives from an agent.
+Data point mapping is required for storing the data it receives from an agent.
 This maps the data points from the data source configuration to properties of the digital entity, that represents the agent.
-When MindSphere receives data from an agent, it looks up which property the data point is mapped to and stores the data there.
+When Insights Hub receives data from an agent, it looks up which property the data point is mapped to and stores the data there.

 Use the MindConnect Service for defining the data point mapping.
 For instructions refer to Creating a Data Point Mapping.

-The MindConnect API allows agents to upload their data to MindSphere.
+The MindConnect API allows agents to upload their data to Industrial IoT.
 This data can be of type: